gnames/gnparser/README.md

 is able to deal with the most complex scientific name-strings.

-``gnparser`` takes a name-string like ``Drosophila (Sophophora) melanogaster Meigen, 1830`` and returns parsed components in `JSON` format.
+``gnparser`` takes a name-string like ``Drosophila (Sophophora) melanogaster Meigen, 1830`` and returns parsed components in `CSV` or `JSON` format.
 The parsing of scientific names might become surprisingly complex and the `gnparser's` [test file] is a good source of information about the parser's capabilities, its input and output.

 ## Speed